 About The Utricularia Graminifolia Plant

 The Utricularia Graminifolia is native to tropical Asian countries such as Vietnam, Sri Lanka, India, China, Burma, and Laos.
 An interesting thing about this plant is that it likes to grow partially submerged under water with the tops sticking out of the water.
-You can buy this plant here.
+You can buy this plant at Amazon here.

 The reason that the tops of these plants stick out of the water is even more interesting.
 The reason for that is because this plant is part of a rare group of plants that are carnivorous.
 It eats small flies and other insects that fly into the trapping devices that snap shut and are equipped with teeth.